MarkNenadov/marknenadov.com/README.md

 ## Mobile Lighthouse Scores

-As of December 16, 2023, this site received the following mobile lighthouse scores:
+As of August 3, 2024, this site received the following mobile lighthouse scores:

 Performance: 99
 Accessibility: 100
-Best Practices: 95
+Best Practices: 96
 SEO: 100

 ## TODO